ebenezerdon/webllm-offline-ai/README.md

 This application uses [web-llm](https://github.com/mlc-ai/web-llm), a project that compiles LLMs to WebGPU for browser execution.
 The UI is styled to mimic a pc desktop environment.
 When you load a model, it downloads the model weights (which may take some time).
 Subsequent loads use the cached version from IndexedDB.
 The `pc-ui.js` script handles the visual aspects of the windowing (dragging, minimize, maximize, close simulation) and the taskbar.

+## Connect With the Developer

+If you find this project useful, please consider:

+- ⭐ Giving this repo a star on GitHub
+- 📺 Checking out my YouTube channel: [youtube.com/ebenezerdon](https://youtube.com/ebenezerdon)
+- 🔗 Connecting with me on LinkedIn: [linkedin.com/in/ebenezerdon](https://linkedin.com/in/ebenezerdon)
+- 🐦 Following me on X: [x.com/ebenezerDN](https://x.com/ebenezerDN)

+Your support helps me continue creating open-source projects like this one!

 ## License

 GNU GPL v3